Privacy FAQs for people with claims and their representatives

 Your employer or their representative can only obtain a copy of relevant claim file information from your file when they are objecting to a WSIB decision or if they choose to participate in your appeal.

-Under sections 57, 58 and 59 of the Workplace Safety and Insurance Act (WSIA), both you and your employer have an interest in your claim with similar rights to receive fair and equal treatment.
-When either you or your employer objects to a decision, you can both obtain a copy of the relevant claim file documents to assist in the appeal process.
+According to the Workplace Safety and Insurance Act, 1997 (WSIA), both you and your employer have an interest in your claim, with similar rights to receive fair and equal treatment.
+When either you or your employer objects to a decision, you can both get a copy of your claim file documents to help in the appeal process.

-At the same time, the WSIB notifies your employer of your objection and gives them the opportunity to participate if you decide to proceed with your appeal.
-For more information, visit our appeals page.
+At the same time, we will notify your employer of your objection, and give them the opportunity to participate if you decide to proceed with your appeal.
+Learn more about appeals.

 When your employer objects to a decision

-When your employer objects to a decision about your claim, you will be notified and provided with a copy of the documents we determine to be relevant, as well as a Worker Participant Form.
-Returning the Worker Participant Form ensures you receive notice of the proceeding and an opportunity to participate in any appeals on the issue.
-If you do not return the form to us, you will not receive any further information about the objection or about any appeal of the issue and will only receive a copy of the written decision when the appeal process is complete.
+When your employer objects to a decision about your claim, you will be notified and provided with a copy of the documents we determine to be relevant, as well as a worker participant form.
+Completing and submitting the worker participant form ensures you receive notice of the proceeding and an opportunity to participate in any appeals on the issue.
+If you don’t submit the completed form to us, you won’t receive any further information about the objection or about any appeal of the issue and will only receive a copy of the written decision when the appeal process is complete.

-Even if you choose not to participate, before your employer receives the relevant claim file documents, you will have the opportunity to object to the release of any health care information you feel is not relevant to the adjudication of your claim.
-You are required to provide your reasons for your objection within 21 days.
-If we do not hear from you, the copy of relevant claim file documents will be released to your employer.
+Even if you choose not to participate, before your employer receives the relevant claim file documents, you’ll have the opportunity to object to the release of any health care information you feel is not relevant to decision-making about your claim.
+You’ll need to provide your reasons for your objection within 21 days.
+We’ll release a secure electronic copy of your claim documents to your employer, if we don’t hear from you.

-Should we receive your objection and not agree with your reasons, the issue will be referred to the Workplace Safety and Insurance Appeals Tribunal (WSIAT).
-They will review your concerns and make a final decision on whether or not the information will be released.
-Note that when a file is sent to the WSIAT, the issue under appeal cannot proceed to the Appeals Services Division until a decision has been made regarding the release of health care information.
+If we receive your objection, but don’t agree with your reasons, we’ll refer the issue to the Workplace Safety and Insurance Appeals Tribunal (WSIAT).
+They’ll review your concerns and make a final decision on whether or not the information will be released.
+When a file is sent to the WSIAT, the issue under appeal cannot proceed to our Appeals Services Division until a decision has been made about the release of health care information.

-Once WSIAT has made a decision about releasing the health care information in question, the relevant claim file information is released to your employer and your file will be referred to the Appeals Services Division.
+Once the WSIAT has made a decision about releasing the health care information in question, the relevant claim information is sent to your employer and your file will be referred to the Appeals Services Division.

 Special rule for transfer of cost employers

-If the WSIB finds that a person’s injury or illness was caused by the negligence of another employee or business, the WSIB may charge all or part of the claim costs to the negligent business’ cost record.
-This is recognized as a transfer of cost employer.
+If we find that a person’s injury or illness was caused by the negligence of another employee or business we may charge all or part of the claim costs to the employer.

-If the transfer of cost employer objects to a decision in your claim, access to relevant claim file information is given to the transfer of cost employer to enable effective participation in the decision-making process.
-Therefore, the transfer of cost employer receives claim file access in the same manner as described above, except you can object to the disclosure of any information in the claim file, not just health care information.
+If the employer objects to a decision in your claim, access to relevant claim file information is given to the employer to enable them to effectively participate in the decision-making process.
+The employer receives the same claim file access as described above, except you can object to the disclosure of any information in the claim file, not just health care information.

 Want more information?